 Aim to keep the Total: value (shown underneath the blue slider) to around 100% for best results.
 If you boost the contribution from one slider, you may need to back-off the other sliders to achieve a good balance.

 The Black & White Adjustment Layer

-You may find that you need to keep switching the adjustment layer on and off to remind you what colours various parts of the image are.
+You may find that you need to keep switching the adjustment layer on and off to remind you what colors various parts of the image are.
 This might makes the whole process feel somewhat hit-and-miss.

 Click the ‘create new fill or adjustment layer’ button at the bottom of the Layers palette (shown circled red).
 Then select Black & White from the menu.

 Alternatively, click the Adjustments icon in the toolbar and then select the Black & White icon (shown circled) or add a layer from the menu by selecting Layer > New Adjustment Layer > Black & White…

 This will add the adjustment layer above the currently selected layer (which in this example, happens to be the background layer).